sculptor/sculptor/README.md

 The project outlines some technical details e.g.

 * Using [Eclipe Tycho](http://www.eclipse.org/tycho/) with Maven to build Eclipse plugins
-* Creating a local Eclipse P2 repository mirror used in an Eclipse plugin build
+* Creating a local Eclipse p2 repository mirror used in an Eclipse plugin build
+* Creating a local Eclipse installation with all Eclipse plugins needed for Sculptor development
 * Creating a Maven artifact from Eclipse Plugins
 * Running unit tests for the Xtext-generated DSL plugins
 * Creating a stand-alone library JAR from an xtext-based generator
-* Hosting Eclipse plugins in an Eclipse P2 repository on GitHub
+* Hosting Eclipse plugins in an Eclipse p2 repository on GitHub
 * Hosting Maven plugins in a Maven repository on GitHub